 Disclaimer: The information presented by Trail Running Vegan is purely for informational purposes only.
 Any opinions on medical matters are purely the authors’ opinions and do not represent that of any medical professional.
 It is your responsibility to evaluate your own medical or physical condition before using any of the information presented.
 By voluntarily undertaking any of the exercises displayed on this post, the user assumes the risk of any resulting injury.

 Without a doubt, one of the most frustrating injuries I have ever had has been running with Plantar Fasciitis.
 It is one of those horrible niggling injuries that seem to appear from nowhere and take forever to heal.
-It’s not an uncommon condition at all and today I want to discuss to to treat plantar fasciitis yourself.
+It’s not an uncommon condition at all and today I want to discuss if it is ok to keep running with plantar fasciitis.

 What is Plantar Fasciitis?